Our Services

 Helpful Resources

-L-theanine can trigger vivid, memorable dreams by raising relaxed alpha brain waves, modulating GABA, serotonin, and dopamine, and reducing stress that can extend REM sleep, which for many is benign and temporary.
+L-theanine may cause vivid or memorable dreams by boosting relaxed alpha brain waves, modulating GABA, serotonin, and dopamine, and lowering stress in ways that can extend REM sleep.
+For most people, this effect is harmless and temporary.

 If you've started L-theanine and your dreams feel unusually vivid, you're not imagining it.
 There's a biological reason this can happen.
 Let's walk through what the science says, what it might mean for you, and when it's worth looking deeper.